List of United States cities by population density: Northern Mariana Islands

 In the Northern Mariana Islands, there is one place that has more than 10,000 people per square mile: China Town, Northern Mariana Islands (in the 2010 U.S. Census).
 The other non-Puerto Rico U.S. territories (American Samoa, Guam and the U.S. Virgin Islands) do not have any places with more than 10,000 people per square mile (as of the 2010 U.S. Census).
 China Town, Northern Mariana Islands is a census-designated place; it is also a village within the larger municipality of Saipan.
 China Town would rank 105th if it were in the first table above.

-List of incorporated cities in the United States with over 75,000 residents

-Below is a list of the most densely populated cities in the United States which have a population density over 10,000 people per square mile and have a total population of over 75,000 according to the 2010 Census.
-This list relates to the first list, but excludes cities under 75,000.

-Those cities not a part of a larger city's metropolitan area in bold.

 Distributions

 The following distributions only include the 125 incorporated places with population densities over 10,000 people per square mile.
 They do not include the 36 census-designated places, the boroughs of New York City, or the 11 places in Puerto Rico with densities over 10,000.